What We Learned From Our Big, Messy, Blind Irish Whiskey Tasting

-The popularity of bourbon and rye have exploded over the past 10 years.
-Scotch remains a perennial favorite for liquor connoisseurs and collectors alike.
-Which led me to wonder: what about Irish whiskey?
+The popularity of whiskey has exploded over the past 10 years.
+Bourbon remains a perennial favorite for liquor connoisseurs and collectors alike.
+Same goes for ryes, to a lesser extent.
+If you’re in the U.K., you’ll see similar love for single malt scotches.

-It turns out, Irish whiskey hasn’t been entirely left out of the brown liquor boom.
-While it only represents about 7% of all whiskey sold in the US, it has grown faster than American, Canadian, or Scotch whiskeys.
-New labels and new distilleries are opening up every day; there’s still a lot of unexplored territory.
+It turns out, Irish whiskey hasn’t been left out of the brown liquor boom.
+While it only represents about 7 percent of all whiskey sold in the U.S. (it used to be the biggest selling whiskey here), it’s growing faster than American, Canadian, or Scotch whiskeys.
+New labels and new distilleries are opening up every day; there’s still a lot of Irish whiskey waiting to be rediscovered.

 That feels odd to say, because for me, and probably a lot of other drinkers, Irish whiskey — in the form of a Jameson or Bushmills on the rocks — was a common gateway drink.
 It was the first straight liquor I ever ordered and enjoyed (I secretly preferred Bushmills, even if Jimmy McNulty told me it was “Protestant whiskey” on The Wire).

-Now that it’s booming, and seemingly crowded with new brands, new labels, new releases, and generally things I’ve personally never tasted, I figured it was high time to rediscover Irish whiskey during its renaissance.
-To do so, I set up a blind tasting (just to make sure my friends and I weren’t overly wowed by things like bottle, sticker price, and reputation) in hopes of going beyond the standard classics.
+Now that it’s booming and seemingly crowded with new and reborn brands with new labels, new ideas, and generally things I’ve personally never tasted, I figured it was high time for me to rediscover Irish whiskey during its renaissance.
+To do so, I set up a blind tasting (just to make sure my friends and I weren’t overly wowed by things like the bottle, sticker price, and reputation) in hopes of going beyond the standard classics.

 Ah, But What Is Irish Whiskey, Anyway?

-Without the peat element of scotch (peat being the coal-y dirt prevalent on Scottish isles, frequently used to dry barley grains and imparting an earthy/smoky flavor to many scotches) or the freshly-charred new wood flavors of bourbon (which, by law, is always aged in new barrels), Irish whiskeys, very broadly speaking, tend to be less smoky and earthy than Scotch, though often with a similar barley-sugar character, and a little lighter and less woody than bourbons and ryes, without quite as much charred oak flavor.
+Generally without the peat element of scotch (peat being the coal-y dirt prevalent across the British Isles, frequently used to dry barley grains and imparting an earthy/smoky flavor to many whiskies) or the freshly-charred new wood flavors of bourbon (which, by law, is always aged in new barrels), Irish whiskeys, very broadly speaking, tend to be less smoky and earthy than scotch and a little lighter and less woody/sugary than bourbons and ryes, without quite as much charred oak flavor.
 You could think of them as “lighter” and “cleaner” tasting and mostly be right.

-Complicating things somewhat is the fact that some Irish whiskeys do have peated variations, and are usually, but not always, made from barley, and can be aged in anything from ex-bourbon to ex-rum, sherry, wine, or port barrels (among other things).
+Complicating things somewhat is the fact that some Irish whiskeys do have peated variations, and are usually, but not always, made from barley, and can be aged in anything from first-fill or refill bourbon to first-fill or refill sherry, now with former wine, port, rum, and Cognac barrels (amongst any other you can think of) making appearances.
 Like scotches, they may consist of blends (multiple distilleries, multiple grains) or single malts (one distillery, one grain).
 Oh, and the types of stills!

 Methodology

 For this blind tasting, I gathered together a handful of friends (mostly dudes in their thirties like me, but with a few outliers in age and gender), with different tastes and levels of connoisseurship (no other drinks writers besides myself, but there was an actual trained sommelier and a couple of experienced homebrewers).
-We rated 15 whiskeys, each poured from identical unmarked carafes, and made notes on each.
-Without discussing it too much with each other first, we chose three favorites and three least favorites (mostly unranked within those categories).
+We rated 15 whiskeys, each poured from identical unmarked carafes and made notes on each without discussing it too much with each other first.
+We chose three favorites and three least favorites (mostly unranked within those categories).

 If 15 seems like a lot, well, we’re very professional.

-I included some more expensive whiskeys and some cheaper options, but mostly they were mid-range — very affordable, compared to Scotch or even bourbon.
+I included some more expensive whiskeys and some cheaper options, but mostly they were mid-range — very affordable, compared to single malts or even longer aged bourbons.
 Mostly, these were the kinds of whiskeys you might buy on a lark rather than a big splurge.

 I wish I could find some generalizations about the whiskeys we loved and the whiskeys we didn’t, but our favorites included almost all cask variations and price points.
 Even those least generally liked (looking at you, Conor McGregor’s Proper 12) had fans among us.
 In general, I would say the blends were more broadly appealing, and less chosen as a favorite, with single malts more polarizing (as one might expect).